Kate Miller-Heidke has written some killer pop songs.

-From her quirky brand of pop (Words), to drop-dead gorgeous balladry (The Last Day On Earth), to her postmodern take on opera (Zero Gravity, which last night won her the top spot), this artist makes genre-hopping one challenging but fun and fabulous affair.
+From her quirky brand of pop (Words), to drop-dead gorgeous balladry (The Last Day On Earth), to her postmodern take on opera (Zero Gravity, which won her ninth place at Eurovision 2019), Kate makes genre-hopping one challenging but fun – and fabulous – affair.

 Here, Kate chats with Cream about songwriting from scratch, fuddy-duddy school teachers, and getting by with a little help from her indie muso friends.

 Hello Kate.
 When it comes to making a new record, do you start from scratch or do you sometimes start with lyrics and melodies that have been hanging around for ages?

 I mostly start afresh but there’s always that process of listening back through old demos.
 You know, I write a lot and throw out a lot, and there’s often something I’ve overlooked.
 Most songs are fresh and written really quickly.

 You studied at the Queensland Conservatorium of Music.
 Did you find any of that study a waste of time?

 [Laughs].
 No, it definitely wasn’t a waste of time.
 I met a lot of great people doing it and I had a fantastic singing teacher and, you know, even though I had to ‘unlearn’ a lot of technical things vocally, it was still great to learn to look after my voice and how to warm up properly.
 And warm down.
 I still do those exercises every day and it’s sort of kept me vocally healthy in a lot of ways and allowed me to have a rigorous touring routine.
 I think elements of classical music from my studies have made their way into my songwriting as well.

 You can certainly hear that influence in your opera-like songs.
 How would you say your music has changed since the early days?